kingdomtiz/nela-dev/apis/native-sdk/c++/digest-interface.md

 * PVOID \*
   * pCookie \[IN/OUT] - Used to specify the cookie needed for iteration.
 * BYTE \*
-  * pSHA256 \[OUT] - filled with the final result of the iteration digest, as a 16-byte array.
+  * pSHA256 \[OUT] - Filled with the final result of the iteration digest, as a 16-byte array.

 </details>